rapidfuzz/RapidFuzz/README.md

 $ pip install rapidfuzz
 ```

-We currently have pre-built binaries (wheels) for `RapidFuzz` and its dependencies for MacOS (10.9 and later), Linux x86_64 and Windows.
+There are pre-built binaries (wheels) for `RapidFuzz` and its dependencies for MacOS (10.9 and later), Linux x86_64 and Windows.

 For any other architecture/os `RapidFuzz` can be installed from the source distribution.
 To do so, a C++14 capable compiler must be installed before running the `pip install rapidfuzz` command.
 While Linux and MacOs usually come with a compiler it is required to install [C++-Buildtools](https://visualstudio.microsoft.com/visual-cpp-build-tools) on Windows.